umutdundar99/sentiment-analysis/README.md

 sentiment_analysis sentiment gpt2
 ```

-:information_source: Please note that the former argument is the task, the latter is the model name
+ℹ️ Please note that the former argument is the task, the latter is the model name

 ## Contributing